 On the other hand, continuous rotation servos are able to rotate indefinitely and keep a constant speed.
 They are not a “real” servo in the typical sense as they only provides velocity control and not position control.
 That makes them similar to an open-loop geared DC motor, but with much better speed control.
 Because hobbyist servos are so compact and easy to use, continuous rotation servos are a great alternative to using a geared DC motor and H-bridge driver.

 From reading this article, you now know the key differences and similarities between servo and stepper motors.
-From this guide, we hope that you will be able to choose the best type of motor for your robotics projects with confidence.
+From these facts, you no longer have to guess or wonder, but will be able to choose the best type of motor for your robotics projects.

-Imagine another project, say an IoT device that opens and closes window curtains and is controlled from a phone app.
-A motor could be used to pull the curtains closed or open and a servo motor may be the best choice.
-A servo would be able to provide the higher torque needed and can more accurately move the curtains to the close or open positions because of its inherently more complex closed-loop control system.
+In another project, say an IoT device that opens and closes window curtains and is controlled from a phone app.
+A motor could be used to actually control the pulling of the curtains closed or open, and a servo motor may be the best choice because of the higher torque that it can provide.

 By understanding the differences between stepper and servo motors, you can better plan the designs for your robotics projects and avoid wasting time and money by selecting the correct motor from the start.